lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

-We first check if the path to the 3D model and the texture directory exist.
+We first check if the path to the 3D model and the texture directory exists.
 After that, we import the 3D model by invoking the `aiImportFile` Assimp function which will return an `AIScene` structure.
 Then, we use the `AIScene` structure to load the 3D models materials.
 We get the total number of materials allocating as many structures of `AIMaterial` as needed.
 The material will hold information related to the textures and colors for each mesh.
 For each of the materials we extract the values that we will need by calling the `processMaterial` method.
 The next step is to load the meshes data by calling the `processMesh` method.
 As in the case of materials, we get the total number of meshes that the `AIScene` contains and allocate as many `AIMesh` structure as needed.
 Once we have finished processing the model we just release the `AIScene` and return the array of the meshes present in the model.
 Let's analyze first the  `processMaterial` method:

 ```java
 public class ModelLoader {